• Skip to primary navigation

 Cool & Serve

-Remove from the oven and transfer scones to a wire rack to cool, or serve warm (which I highly recommend) slathered with cinnamon honey butter.
+Remove from the oven and transfer scones to a wire rack to cool, or serve warm (which I highly recommend) slathered with cinnamon honey butter or homemade apple butter.

 Store